zenglenn42/poller/README.md

 ## Motivation

-I'd like to implement an network status checker that periodically polls the internet for the existence of a known file.
+I'd like to implement a network status checker that periodically polls the internet for the existence of a known file.

 I liked [this approach](https://gist.github.com/gitdagray/f310be81be217750fc9d2b233e2ae70c#gistcomment-3819167),